northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 (best-practices-conda-environments)=
 ### Conda environments

 Use conda environments for Python on HPC.
-To create an environment in `/projects`, use the `--prefix` flag as follows: (where `<project-name>` is your PI's `/projects` directory and `<my conda env>` is an empty directory to store your Conda environment):
+To create an environment in `/work`, use the `--prefix` flag as follows: (where `<project>` is your PI's `/work` directory and `<my conda env>` is an empty directory to store your Conda environment):

 :::{code-block} bash
-conda create --prefix=/projects/<project-name>/<my conda env>
+conda create --prefix=/work/<project>/<my conda env>
 :::

 Utilize the same conda environment to save storage space and time (i.e., avoid duplicate conda environments).
-Hence, shared environments can be easily done for a project accessing the same `/projects` directory.
+Hence, shared environments can be easily done for a project accessing the same `/work` directory.

 {ref}`More information about creating custom Conda environments. <conda>`

-### Apptainer containers
+### Singularity containers

-Containers pulled, built, and maintained for research work should be stored in your PI's `/projects` directory, not your `/home/<username>` directory.
+Containers pulled, built, and maintained for research work should be stored in your PI's `/work` directory, not your `/home/<username>` directory.

 [New Storage Space Request]: https://bit.ly/NURC-NewStorage
 [Research Computing Policy Page]: https://rc.northeastern.edu/policy/